Before identifying the characteristics of economic laws, let us understand what is meant by economic law.

 As previously stated, economic laws are based on assumptions or “all other things constant.”
 However, maintaining all other constants in a free social life is very challenging.
 As a result, economic laws are unpredictable.
 They are just like earthquakes in terms of uncertainty.

-For example, according to the law of supply, the quantity provided increases when price rises and opposite, while other factors such as manufacturing technique and cost of production stay unchanged.
+For example, according to the law of supply, the quantity provided increases when the price rises and the opposite, while other factors such as manufacturing technique and cost of production stay unchanged.
 However, keeping these variables constant is difficult.
 As a result, it is impossible to forecast a future change in supply in reaction to a price adjustment.